 Australia’s major tertiary hospitals are like miniature cities, with daily population bases in the tens of thousands.
 Aside from providing critical healthcare services and research and training, patients, visitors, staff and suppliers access hospitals 24 hours a day, seven days a week.
-Convenient access to everyday services and food is important for the public and often a critical factor in retaining quality staff.
+Convenient access to everyday services and the food is important for the public and often a critical factor in retaining quality staff.

 It is no surprise that our hospital foyers are flanked by convenience-based retail and food offers tailored to this captive market.
 However, we are not yet seeing progressive, vibrant and thriving retail spaces, despite the compelling numbers of potential customers.